In our LinkedIN group, Effective and Fun Training Techniques, Noreen Clifford recently posed a question about competitive games:

 For any “working together” exercise I split into teams (minimum of 3 participants in each team) and get them to teach each other a dance step (each team has a different step).
 Really easy stuff, gets them working and to a deadline.
 They have to rotate the teacher to the other teams so in the end they all know all of the steps.
 People love it.
 If you have anyone with a disability they can still do it with verbal instruction or make them all teach it with verbal instruction only, it’s even funnier!
 Posted online by Jane Bowen

-I just facilitated “Pipeline” for a team of 14.
-I split the group into two teams of 7 and gave a golf ball, plus 4 or 5 “pipe” sections (I used folded cardboard and some mailing tubes) to each team.
+I just facilitated “Pipeline Challenge” for a team of 14.
+Split the group into two teams of 7.
+Give a golf ball, plus 4 or 5 “pipe” sections (if you don’t want to purchase half pipes, you can use folded cardboard and some mailing tubes) to each team.
 Each team had to get the ball through the pipe from point A to B, which should be a distance larger than the sum of the pipe sections.
 To accomplish this, each person must hold a piece of the pipe at least once and they can’t stop the ball once it begins moving.
 (To complete the task, team members have to figure out how to pass pipe pieces down the line so the ball can keep moving).

-Then I had them join up as one group, took out a few pipe pieces and had them try it as a unified team.
+Then I had them join up as one group, took out a few pipe pieces, and had them try it as a unified team.
 The activity brings up a lot of good points on how to communicate (effectively or poorly, depending on how they did), and how to identify and handle stress.
-They find all kinds of analogies with work challenges, such as “keeping the ball moving” and “knowing what’s coming down the pipe.”
-You can see versions of it on YouTube.
+They find all kinds of analogies with work (i.e. “keep the ball moving,” “know what’s coming down the pipe,” etc. View versions of it on YouTube.
 Posted online by Sapna Padte

 I use a 20′ blue and white rope but you can use a single color and a different length.
 When the group is not looking or before they arrive I put the rope in a lump on the floor.
-The object is to get the group to make a unanimous decision as to whether, when they pull the ends there will be a knot or no knot.
+The object is to get the group to make a unanimous decision.
+When they pull the ends there will be a knot or not?
 In almost every case there will be those who feel strongly one way or another.
 One very important part is to have the group decide on a consequence if they get it wrong.
-Make is something silly but something they really don’t want to do.
-If a couple feel strongly but decide to go along with the group that’s when I start with the questions.
+Make it something silly but something they really don’t want to do.
+If any feel strongly but decide to go along with the group that’s when I start with the questions.
 “What if I gave you the final say?
 Would you still go along with the group?
 What if the consequence was severe?
 What would it take to get you to stand your ground?”
-The point is the possibilities are endless and a length of rope is inexpensive but, with the right questions can produce some great processing opportunities.
+With rope games, the supplies are inexpensive and the possibilities are endless.
+With the right questions, you can produce some great processing opportunities.
 Posted online by Larry Riggs